The Complexity of Evaluating nfer: Complexity Results for Inclusive nfer

 It remains to show that the specification has the required properties.
 It is of polynomial size and each rule has polynomial size (both measured in $|\tm| + |w|$).
 Further, all numbers used in the intervals are bounded by $\max\set{|Q|, 10^{p(|w|)}}$, whose binary representation is bounded polynomially in $|\tm| + |w|$.

 Now, we prove the upper bound.
-We are given a specification~$D$, an input trace~$\tau$ of events, a $k \in \natty$ (given in binary), and a target label~$\target$ and have to determine whether the fixed point~$\traceinterpk{D}{\tau}{k}$ contains an interval labeled by $\target$.
+We are given a specification~$D$, an input trace~$\tau$ of events, a $k \in \natty$ (given in binary), and a target label~$\target$ and have to determine whether the fixed point~$\traceinterpi[k]{D}{\tau}$ contains an interval labeled by $\target$.
 We describe an alternating polynomial space Turing machine solving this problem by searching for a witness tree. $\apspace = \exptime$ yields the result.

-To this end, we rely on the following properties. \begin{enumerate} \item Every interval in $\traceinterpk{D}{\tau}{k}$ can be stored in polynomial space, as every value in its map can be stored using $\log k$ bits, and there are only linearly many such values (measured in $|D| + |\tau|$). \item There are only exponentially many intervals in $\traceinterpk{D}{\tau}{k}$, e.g., is a crude upper bound.
+To this end, we rely on the following properties. \begin{enumerate} \item Every interval in $\traceinterpi[k]{D}{\tau}$ can be stored in polynomial space, as every value in its map can be stored using $\log k$ bits, and there are only linearly many such values (measured in $|D| + |\tau|$). \item There are only exponentially many intervals in $\traceinterpi[k]{D}{\tau}$, e.g., is a crude upper bound.
 Here, $\iota$ is the number of identifiers appearing in $D$ and $\tau$ and $t$ is the number of timestamps in $\tau$ (recall that \infer does not create new timestamps). \item Given three intervals~$i, i_1, i_2$ and a rule~$\delta \in D$ one can determine in polynomial space whether $i$ is obtained by applying $\delta$ to $i_1$ and $i_2$. \end{enumerate}

-Using alternation, Algorithm~\ref{algo_cyclesfin} determines whether a witness tree exists whose root is labeled by $\target$ and whose height is bounded by $b$.
-Due to Proposition~\ref{prop:witnesstrees}, this is equivalent to an interval labeled by $\target$ being in $\traceinterpk{D}{\tau}{k}$.
+Using alternation, Algorithm~\ref{algo_cyclesfin} determines whether a witness tree exists whose root is labeled by $\target$ and whose height is bounded by $b(D, \tau, k)$.
+Due to Proposition~\ref{prop:witnesstrees}, this is equivalent to an interval labeled by $\target$ being in $\traceinterpi[k]{D}{\tau}$.
 Due to the above properties, one can easily implement the algorithm on an alternating polynomial space Turing machine, yielding the desired upper bound. \end{proof}

 Finally, we consider the last fragment: cycle-free specifications with infinite data.
 A crucial aspect here is that cycle-free specifications imply an upper bound on the map values of intervals in the fixed point, as each interval in the fixed point can be generated by applying each rule at most once.
-For the lower bound, we generate \emph{large} numbers using a set of cycle-free rules and encode configurations using these numbers as before.
-The proof can be found in Section~\ref{sec:app:nexptimeproof}.
+For the lower bound, we generate \emph{large} numbers using a set of cycle-free rules (cf.\ Example~\ref{example:intro}) and encode configurations using these numbers as before.

 \begin{theorem} The cycle-free \infer evaluation problem with infinite data is \nexptime-complete. \end{theorem}